magpie-ea/magpie-v3-docs/docs/01_designing_experiments/03_custom_views.md

 When this function is called (automatically by \_babe) it first creates the answer container.
 It also adds an event listener.
 Here, it reacts when a button is pressed, but this behavior needs to be coordinated with whatever you define in the `answer_container_generator` part.
 It then records the trial time and assembles the data to be recorded in the variable `trial_data`.
 By default, \_babe automatically adds all the data for the current trial to this object and then pushes this to its internal representation of the accumulated data so far which is in `babe.trial_data`.
 The function `babe.findNextView` is then called and takes you to the next trial or view.

 When you write your own custom `handle_response_function` you should supply the same arguments as the function above.
 You should also make sure to record the data and call `babe.findNextView` eventually.
-Other than this, you could implement a more dynamic display of different pictures and response options, using the interplay of `answer_container_generator` and `handle_response_function**, for example.
+Other than this, you could implement a more dynamic display of different pictures and response options, using the interplay of `answer_container_generator` and `handle_response_function`, for example.

+If you write longer custom functions for customization, it is good practice to put these into the file `02_custom_functions.js`.
+An example is presented in the [showroom](https://github.com/babe-project/showroom).

 ## Predefined view elements